archavka/List.am/README.md

 # List.am-requirments

-This is a Requirements Specification document for list.am.
+This is a Requirements Specification document for List.am.

 Purpose of Document.
 List.am provides a platform for people to connect around a life stage, a need, a pastime, interest or passion.
 This document describes it's scope, objectives and goal.
 In addition to describing non-functional requirements, It also models the functional requirements with use cases.